casper-iitb/casper-iitb.github.io/pages/research.md

 - ML/RL for architecture: ML/RL for microarchitecture optimizations, Application specific microarchitecture

-Thanks to Intel Research, Google, Qualcomm, and NXP for funding our research interests.
+We maintain a strong collaboration with the [SHARC](https://sharc.vercel.app/) group, combining expertise to drive innovation in hardware security and performance.
+Our research is generously supported by Intel Research, Google, Qualcomm, and NXP.

 # ... and more.